 For large brands, like John Lewis, Christmas offers a signature time to show off with huge-budget, creative TV campaigns.
-These can steal the attention from actual programmes and become a phenomenon in their own right.
+These can steal the attention from actual TV programmes and become a phenomenon in their own right.

-John Lewis spectacular
+The John Lewis masterclass

 Using CGI, the ad creates the illusion of a boxer (and woodland creatures) being captivated by a trampoline.
-The animals’ reactions are akin to those of a young child awaking to such a magnificent gift on Christmas Day.
+The animals’ reactions are akin to those of a young child waking to such a magnificent gift on Christmas Day.

 The ad embodies wonderment and ‘the cute factor’.
 People all over the world have fallen in love with Buster.
-The 7,000 comments left on YouTube for the above video serve as evidence.
+The 7,000 comments left on the YouTube video serve as evidence.
 At the same time, John Lewis hasn’t lost any of its brand messaging.
 The ad still connects well with its target audience of middle-class suburban families.
 After all, who else would have the physical space, requirement or pester-power needed to purchase a trampoline?

 With both media and retail shifting more than any period in history, it’s a mark of the strength of the John Lewis brand to use, essentially, TV advertising so effectively to gain an unwavering abundance of admirers.